B2B Storage Strategy: Customizing Cabinets for Security

 • For General Staff Use: Prioritize Mechanical Locks for reliability and zero maintenance.
 Ensure units meet ANSI/BIFMA X5.5 for stability.

-• For HR/Finance/Executive Suites: Specify Electronic Access Control for digital audit trails, but budget for a 300%–500% increase in lifecycle costs (see TCO breakdown below).
+• For HR/Finance/Executive Suites: Specify Electronic Access Control for digital audit trails.
+Note that these systems often involve a 300%–500% increase in lifecycle costs due to IT integration and maintenance (see the TCO breakdown below).

 • For High-Traffic Zones: Select units with Interlock Systems to prevent tip-over accidents, especially if cabinets are used as room dividers.